rtanner1231/suiteqltools.nvim/README.md

 - ```:SuiteQL ToggleEditor``` - Toggles the query editor open and closed.
 Closing the query editor preserves the current state and will be restored when it is reopened.
 - ```:SuiteQL EditQuery``` - Open the query editor with the SuiteQL query under the cursor.
 Does nothing if there is no query under the cursor.
 - ```:SuiteQL History``` - Opens the a [Telescope](https://github.com/nvim-telescope/telescope.nvim) picker for searching query history.
 Does nothing is history configuration option is false.
+- ```:SuiteQL SetCompletionData``` - Open a dialog to import completion data for the current active profile.
+Does nothing if the completion feature is not enabled.

 # Setup
 Running SuiteQL queries requires Oauth tokens to be setup and saved.
 These tokens will be encrypted and stored in a file called sqc in the vim standard data folder.